Uberspace/manual/source/billing-general.rst

   :align: right
   :width: 100 px

-To top-up your acocunt using Google Pay, use the "Prepay by Credit Card" feature on the `Accounting page <dashboardaccount_>`_.
+To top-up your account using Google Pay, use the "Prepay by Credit Card" feature on the `Accounting page <dashboardaccount_>`_.
 On stripe's page, select GPay.

 .. warning::